bkesterbyld/fabulous-oregano/content/pages/pricing.md

           your own DB instance at that particular data center.
 So you can get your data out, generally, at no incremental cost to you.
-We are also planning an on prem option where you can setup a master bitdomain in your own data center, and then replicated data sets out to the public cloud.
+We are also planning an on prem option where you can setup a master bitdomain in your own data center, and then replicate data sets out to through bitdomain's public cloud network.
       - question: What's a user?
         answer: >
           A user is any person or system that needs to login in to your